-Unfortunately, neither state corporation laws nor the common law rules applicable to corporations addressed these issues.
-Most statutes simply said that the business and affairs of the corporation would be managed by, or under the direction of, a board of directors without specifying how the directors were to carry out their functions.
-This omission was left to common law.
-The traditional obligations of directors, the duty of care and the duty of loyalty, supplemented by the business judgment rule, run to the corporation and apply to all of the actions of the directors, including their response to takeover bids.
+the business and affairs of the corporation would be managed by, or under the direction of, a board of directors8 without specifying how the directors were to carry out their functions.
+This omission was left to common law.9 The traditional obligations of directors, the duty of care10 and the duty of loyalty,11 supplemented by the business judgment rule,12 run to the corporation and apply to all of the actions of the directors, including their response to takeover bids.
 Thus, in most jurisdictions, it was not clear that, in deciding how to respond to a takeover proposal, a board could consider the potential impact on constituencies outside the corporation.
 Cheff v.
-Mathes did permit a board to justify a decision to buy out the interest of an unwanted
+Mathes13 did permit a board to justify a decision to buy out the interest of an unwanted shareholder because of concern for the interests of employees and the company's customers and suppliers, but that was a relatively unusual case.14